 Alfen acknowledges that for continuation of growth talent is required to make this growth happen.
 Therefore a dedicated recruitment team is active to ensure that the open vacancies are filled with competent candidates.
 Alfen policy is to assess first whether the open vacancy cannot be fulfilled with internal candidates.
 If this is not possible, external candidates are recruited.

-Alfen acknowledges as well the current limitations in the availability of technical personnel.
-For many years now Alfen has an in-house trade school (Alfen Academy), where young people start their apprenticeship within Alfen to become an electrician in combination with normal school activities to obtain a college diploma as well.
+Alfen acknowledges the current limitations in the availability of technical personnel.
+For over 10 years Alfen has an in-house trade school (Alfen Academy), where via a combination of work and school one can obtain a college degree in electrical engineering.
+This is a great opportunity for not only youngsters leaving school, but also many lateral entrants have also successfully followed this path.
 With this initiative, Alfen ensures a stable source of technical personnel.

 To ensure a sustainable success, Alfen offers and provides learning opportunities to all Alfen workers.
 This is ranging from the mandatory training and education required for the job as well as educational opportunities to enlarge the knowledge of our workers for further specialisation or career development within Alfen.